 Ms. Finn began working at the Department of Finance in 1989 as a Finance Budget Analyst and then a Principal Program Budget Analyst and covered a variety of assignments.
 She has since served as the Assistant Program Budget Manager for the Capital Outlay Unit.
 Prior to working at the Department of Finance, Ms. Finn spent nearly ten years working for Amdahl Corporation in Sunnyvale, California in various areas of finance and marketing.

 Ms. Finn earned a Bachelor of Science degree in Accounting from the University of Santa Clara.
 She and her husband Greg have twin daughters and one son.

-In 2008, Sue was appointed to the City of South Lake Tahoe’s 56-acre Citizen Advisory Board, which planned the Lakeview Commons project.
-Sue was elected to El Dorado County’s District V in November 2014, and is currently serving a four-year term as County Supervisor.
+In 2008, Ms. Novasel was appointed to the City of South Lake Tahoe’s 56-acre Citizen Advisory Board, which planned the Lakeview Commons project.
+Novasel was elected to El Dorado County’s District V in 2014 and re-elected in 2018.
+She is currently serving a four-year term as County Supervisor.

-Jeff began his career with the Forest Service in the mid-1990s and served on seven different National Forests in the Pacific Southwest and Intermountain regions before arriving in the Lake Tahoe Basin.
+Mr. Marsolais began his career with the Forest Service in the mid-1990s and served on seven different National Forests in the Pacific Southwest and Intermountain regions before arriving in the Lake Tahoe Basin.
 He performed duties ranging from firefighter to recreation manager and held a variety of positions at both district and forest levels.
-During previous assignments and as Deputy Forest Supervisor, Jeff worked closely with other agencies and local stakeholders, built motivated teams and managed collaborative efforts to capitalize on group diversity.
+During previous assignments and as Deputy Forest Supervisor, Mr. Marsolais worked closely with other agencies and local stakeholders, built motivated teams and managed collaborative efforts to capitalize on group diversity.

-An avid angler and outdoor enthusiast, Jeff holds a bachelor’s degree in Natural Resources and Recreation Planning and a master’s degree in Natural Resources from Humboldt State University.
+An avid angler and outdoor enthusiast, Mr. Marsolais holds a bachelor’s degree in Natural Resources and Recreation Planning and a master’s degree in Natural Resources from Humboldt State University.